This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Building Endurance

-Incorporate rest days into their training schedule for adequate recovery and muscle repair.
+Build rest days into your schedule for injury prevention and muscle recovery.

 Proper Warm-Up and Cool-Down